openharmony/docs/en/application-dev/reference/apis-basic-services-kit/js-apis-zlib.md

 decompressFile(inFile: string, outFile: string, options: Options, callback: AsyncCallback\<void>): void

 Decompresses a file.
 This API uses an asynchronous callback to return the result.
+If the operation is successful, **null** is returned; otherwise, a specific error code is returned.

 **Atomic service API**: This API can be used in atomic services since API version 11.